-In Section 6.1, facilities using TRI-MEweb can click "Add New POTW" to use a search tool to search POTWs by location or facility identifiers including EPA Registry ID (FRS ID), NPDES ID, or RCRA ID.
+In Section 6.1, facilities using TRI-MEweb can click "Add New POTW" to use a search tool to search POTWs by location or NPDES ID.
 If the receiving POTW cannot be identified using the search, the user may enter the POTW information manually by clicking "Enter New POTW," and then provide the receiving POTWs' name and address.